ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

     * Repository Name: `rust-tutorial`
     * Description: "Simple Rust tutorial that outputs Hello COMP423!"
     * Visibility: Public

-3. Do not initialize the repository with a README, .gitignore, or license.
+> **Note:** Do not initialize the repository with a README, .gitignore, or license.
 You already did that using the terminal in the previous step.
 4. Click **Create Repository**.

 ### Step 3: Link the local repository to the GitHub (remote repository)